ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

             user: artemis_admin
             password: artemis_admin
             url: http://localhost:8082
-            secret-push-token: # pre-generated or replaced in Automated Jenkins Server step 3
             vcs-credentials: artemis_gitlab_admin_credentials
             artemis-authentication-token-key: artemis_notification_plugin_token
             artemis-authentication-token-value: artemis_admin

-5. Open the ``src/main/resources/config/application-jenkins.yml`` and change the following:
+4. Open the ``src/main/resources/config/application-jenkins.yml`` and change the following:
    Again, if you are using a development setup, the template in the beginning of this page already contains the correct values.